ksherman/kds-site-gatsby/src/posts/2013-04-25-welcome-to-the-world-jackie-boy.md

 <img class="size-full wp-image-1524" src="https://s3-us-west-2.amazonaws.com/assets.kshermphoto.com/wp-content/uploads/2013/04/IMG_4897.jpg" alt="" />

-As you might guess, this wasn&#8217;t exactly our plan, we wanted to go into labor naturally and try to have the best possible chances at a natural birth, despite the previous c-section with Annabella.
+As you might guess, this wasn't exactly our plan, we wanted to go into labor naturally and try to have the best possible chances at a natural birth, despite the previous c-section with Annabella.

 <img class="size-full wp-image-1525" src="https://s3-us-west-2.amazonaws.com/assets.kshermphoto.com/wp-content/uploads/2013/04/IMG_4938.jpg" alt="" />

 But after two rounds of pitocin and a foley bulb, there was virutally zero progression.
 A solid three days in the hospital and they actually let us go home and see what happens.

 After five days at home, we came back for a second follow-up visit to check everything out.
 We were one foot out the door and going to be making our way home when they decided to admit Alison and induce again.
-As you can see, Alison isn&#8217;t very happy about that.
+As you can see, Alison isn't very happy about that.

 <img class="size-full wp-image-1526" src="https://s3-us-west-2.amazonaws.com/assets.kshermphoto.com/wp-content/uploads/2013/04/IMG_4962.jpg" alt="" />